nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 # User Guide

+## Introduction
-CEGMods is a desktop to manage NUS CEG's courses via a Command Line Interface (CLI).
+CEGMods is a software working on desktop, aiming to help NUS CEG (Computer Engineering) students better manage their courses via a Command Line Interface, which is a text-based interface used for entering commands.
 If you are an NUS CEG student and looking for an app to manage your course and project schedule, CEGMods can help you get all your tasks down in an organized manner.

+## How to use this User Guide
+This User Guide aims to help you get familiarised with the commands used in this Command Line Interface (CLI) application.
+You may also find a [summary of commands](#4-command-summary-1) used in the application at the end of the User Guide.

+For your reference:
+* Words in bold are **keywords**;
+* Words in a grey bracket `are code snippets`;
+* Words in blue are [hyperlinks to the respective sections]().

 ## Content page
 ### [1.
 Quick Start](#1-quick-start-1)
 ### [2.
 Features](#2-features-1)